seriousManual/exponential-smoothing-stream/README.md

 Takes an optional configuration hash that consists of the following elements:

 * `smoothingFactor`: Defines the smoothing factor
-* `initialStrategy`: Defines the strategy that is used to determine the initial value of the series
+* `initialStrategy`: Defines the strategy that is used to determine the initial value of the series, defaults to the `First` strategy

 ### Initial Strategy